Amaan-developpeur/HeartPredictionAPI/README.md

 ## Overview

-This project builds and serves a machine learning model to predict the likelihood of heart disease based on patient information such as age, cholesterol level, chest pain type, and more.
-It uses a Support Vector Machine (SVM) trained on publicly available clinical data and exposes a RESTful API using FastAPI.
-The application is fully Dockerized, enabling seamless deployment in any environment that supports containers.
+This project develops and deploys a machine learning model to predict the likelihood of heart disease based on patient clinical features such as age, cholesterol level, chest pain type, and others.

+Multiple classification algorithms were trained and evaluated, including Logistic Regression, Support Vector Classifier (SVC), K-Nearest Neighbors (KNN), Decision Tree, Random Forest, AdaBoost, and XGBoost.
+After comparative model selection, SVC was chosen for its superior performance on the validation set.

+The selected model is served via a RESTful API built with FastAPI.
+The entire application is containerized with Docker, enabling consistent and portable deployment across environments that support containers.

 ---